PathPlanning/AA-SIPP-m/README.md

     * `<startsafeinterval>` &mdash; defines the size of additional constraints in the start locations of low-prioirity agents.
 Helps to find a solution for instances with many agents without rescheduling.
 Possible values: `0` - no startsafeintervals; `n` - the size of constraints, counts in conditional time units.
 By default the value is `0`.
     * `<planforturns>` &mdash; defines the option of taking into account the headings of agents and the time required to change them.
 Possible values `true` or `false`.
 The cost of changing the heading is defined by the attributes `rotationspeed` that were described above.
 By default the value is `false`.
    * `<waitbeforemove>` &mdash; defines additional delay that each agent performs before starting to move along the next section.
 Possible values are [0;100].
 By default the value is `0`.
+   * `<inflatecollisionintervals>` &mdash; this option increases the time between the moments when the agent and the dynamic obstacles (or high-priority agents) pass through the same areas of the space.
+Possible values are [0;100].
+By default the value is `0`.

 * Optional tag `<options>`.
 Options that are not related to search.
     * `<loglevel>` &mdash; defines the level of detalization of log-file.
 Default value is "1".
 Possible values: